kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### EvictionRequest and Eviction Completion and Deletion

-The EvictionRequest and Eviction is considered evicted if:
+The EvictionRequest and Eviction acknowledge target eviction if:
 - The referenced pod/target has reached the terminal phase (`Succeeded` or `Failed`), signaling a successful eviction.
 - The referenced pod/target no longer exists (has been deleted from etcd), signaling a successful